MicrosoftDocs/architecture-center/docs/data-science-process/roles-tasks.md

 ---
-title: Team Data Science Process roles and tasks
+title: Roles and tasks in the Team Data Science Process
 description: An outline of the key components, personnel roles, and associated tasks for a data science group.
 author: marktab
 manager: marktab